BRGM/ComPASS/doc/tutorial.rst

   Apply a molar flux of :math:`0.1 mol.m^{-2}.s^{-1}` on the water component (the water component is the second one) and the corresponding heat flux using the :func:`simulation.liquid_molar_enthalpy()` function.
-In the diphasic eos this function takes the following arguments: the liquid pressure, the temperature and the phases molar fraction (use :code:`pure_phase_molar_fraction = [[0, 1], [1, 0]]`).
+In the diphasic physics this function takes the following arguments: the liquid pressure, the temperature and the phases molar fraction (use :code:`pure_phase_molar_fraction = [[0, 1], [1, 0]]`).
   The heat flux is equal to the molar flux times the liquid molar enthalpy.